brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ### Spine-2-1

 Spine-2-1 is in plane-1.
-It can reach leaf-1-3 over all superspines that are in plane-1 (note that spines and superspines are in a particular plane, but leafs are not).
-Thus, spine-2-1
+It can reach the leaves in other pods over all superspines that are in plane-1 (note that spines and superspines are in a particular plane, but leaves are not).
+Thus, spine-2-1 has:
-has:

  1. A north-bound default ECMPs over both superspines in plane-1, namely super-1-1 and super-1-2.